Menopause and Headaches: How are they Connected?

 • Migraines

 Migraines are a more severe form of headache characterized by a deep throbbing sensation, usually on one side of the head.
-They can be debilitating, lasting anywhere from a few hours to a few days.
+I know from personal experience just how debilitating migraines can be.
+For me, the pain is often accompanied by nausea and an overwhelming sensitivity to light, sounds, and smells.
+These symptoms can last anywhere from a few hours, to a few days.

-For most women, menopause-related migraines come seemingly out of nowhere.
-But some people experience what is known as an aura just before a migraine begins.
+My menopause related migraines usually appear without warning, and the same is true for most women.
+However, some people experience what is known as an aura just before a migraine begins.
 The main symptoms of auras are visual disturbances such as flashes of light, dark spots, and sparks.

 What Can Trigger Hormone Headaches?